vighneshiyer/vighneshiyer.com/content/research/eda-cad-vlsi/ml_for_macro_placement/index.md

 #### Technical Questions

-<strong>Is a turn-by-turn game the proper formulation for the chip floorplanning / mixed-placement problem?</strong>
+##### Is a turn-by-turn game the proper formulation for the chip floorplanning / mixed-placement problem?

 Unlike chess or Go, *automatic* chip floorplanning isn't naturally a turn-by-turn game.
 Instead, you have a bunch of hard macros and soft standard cell clusters and you must optimally place them all on an empty canvas (or in some cases, with fixed blockages on the canvas).